nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 ### 📚 Best Intermediate Library

 I put together a study bundle with Logos for those seeking to do advanced exegesis and desiring access to top-tier commentaries, dictionaries, lexicons, and biblical reference works.
 Pound for pound, I think it is one of the best libraries available for the price.
-It Many of my favorite resources are in this library.
+Many of my favorite resources are in this library.
 My biggest regret is that this library wasn't available for purchase when I was first building my Logos library!

 #### [Nick Stapleton Study Bundle](https://www.logos.com/nickstapleton)